NASCAR O'Reilly Auto Parts Series at Martinsville Speedway: History

-The Xfinity Series returned to Martinsville in 2020 for a night race at the track in the fall as part of a triple-header with the NASCAR Truck Series and NASCAR Cup Series.
+The O'Reilly Auto Parts Series returned to Martinsville in 2020 for a night race at the track in the fall as part of a triple-header with the NASCAR Craftsman Truck Series and NASCAR Cup Series.
 It was the second-to-last race of the season.
 In 2020, Draft Top was the title sponsor of the 250 lap race in 2021, Dead On Tools was the title sponsor of the race and in 2024, National Debt Relief became the sponsor of the race.
 IAA and Ritchie Bros. sponsored the race in 2025.